wschildbach/docker-mDNS-auto/README.md

 needs to run on the host.
 Be sure to also give the container access to the D-Bus such that it can talk to the hosts avahi daemon.

+**EXTRA_PROBING**
+> Normally, the daemon checks whether a given cname is already published and warns or errors if it is.
+This makes operation more robust but adds a lot of delay to publication.
+Setting EXTRA_PROBING to "no" disables the additional check.

 ## Publishing an mdns record for your service

 In your service compose file definition, add a label `mdns.publish=myhost.local` and restart your